NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Kukagami Lake was fairly calm as we paddled down to the narrow peninsula that frames the east side of Klondike Bay.
 A 45-meter portage across the peninsula and another 700 meters across the bay, and we were on the sandy beach below the Sportsman’s Inn on the Bay’s north shore.

-After retrieving the car keys, we backed up the vehicle as close as we could and then hauled the gear up from the shore.
+After retrieving the car keys, we backed the vehicle up as far as we could and then hauled the gear up from the shore.
 Once everything was loaded, we took up the offer of a shower, which was definitely needed after a week of haphazard cleanliness!

-While the weather was not what we were hoping for, the trip was still an excellent little adventure.
+While the weather wasn’t what we’d hoped for, the trip was still an excellent little adventure.
 It got us to a southwest corner of the greater Temagami area after a half-dozen trips in the northern half.
 As we drove down Highway 17 back to southern Ontario, we had all sorts of highlights to go over –

-- the 2.6 kilometers of logging road portages from Button to the Sturgeon via Parsons Lake
+• the 2.6 kilometres of logging road portages from Button to the Sturgeon via Parsons Lake

-We are happy to have the time and the good health and fitness to have experienced them all.
+We are happy to have had the time and good health and fitness to experience them all.

 ———————————